quicwg/multipath/draft-lmbdhk-quic-multipath.md

 of Connection ID.

 Following {{QUIC-TRANSPORT}}, each endpoint uses NEW_CONNECTION_ID frames to issue usable connections IDs to reach it.
-Before an endpoint adds a new path, it SHOULD check whether there is at least one unused available Connection ID for each side.
+Before an endpoint adds a new path, it MUST check whether there is at least one unused available Connection ID for each side.

 If the transport parameter "active_connection_id_limit" is negotiated as N, the server provided N Connection IDs, and the client is already actively using N paths, the limit is reached.
 If the client wants to start a new path, it has to retire